karenetheridge/Test-LWP-UserAgent/README.md

     Instance mappings take priority over global (class method) mappings - if no matches are found from mappings added to the instance, the global mappings are then examined.
-After no matches have been found, a 404 response is returned.
+When no matches have been found, a 404 response is returned.

 - `map_network_response($request_description)`